+The days are counting down.
 College football’s 2019 season officially kicks off on Saturday, Aug.
-24, with Arizona meeting Hawaii in a Week 0 matchup.
+24 with two Week 0 matchups.
+Miami and Florida meet in Orlando, with Arizona and Hawaii set for a high-scoring affair in Honolulu later that night.
 The full Week 1 college football schedule of matchups is slated to begin on Thursday, Aug.
 29. The opening Thursday of action features Utah at BYU, along with defending champion Clemson taking on Georgia Tech.
 The opening week of games continues on Friday with Oklahoma State at Oregon State and Colorado State meeting Colorado in Denver.

 The first full Saturday of college football games in 2019 takes place on Aug.
 31. And as expected for the first weekend, there’s no shortage of intriguing matchups.
-Neutral site games between Auburn-Oregon (Arlington), Florida-Miami (Orlando) and Boise State-Florida State (Jacksonville) are among the weekend’s must-see contests.
-Additionally, the Week 1 slate concludes with a Labor Day showdown between Notre Dame and Louisville on Monday night.
+Neutral site games between Auburn-Oregon (Arlington) and Boise State-Florida State (Jacksonville) are among the weekend’s must-see contests.
+Week 1 also features an intriguing Sunday night game on Sept.
+1 between Houston and Oklahoma.
+The Week 1 slate concludes with a Labor Day showdown between Notre Dame and Louisville on Monday night.

 College Football’s Top Five Games for Week 1 in 2019